GuillerminaDiaz/GuillerminaDiaz/README.md

 🎓I'm currently studyng Full-stack develop, Henry Bootcamp.

-🌱 I’m currently learning React Native and SCRUM.
+🌱 I’m currently learning MongoDB and Mongoose.

 📧 You can shoot me an email at guillerminaadiaz@gmail.com !
 I'll try to respond as soon as I can.